Pratikw369/Sudoku_Solver-App/README.md

 # Sudoku_Solver-App
-this is the automatic sudoku solver backtracking algorithm
+- this is the automatic sudoku solver
+- made in Python
+- used backtracking algorithm